 - Peak tourist season

-👉 Expert Tip: If you want winter comfort without heavy crowds, aim for late February or early March.
+👉 Alamgir Khan Expert Tip: If you want winter comfort without heavy crowds, aim for late February or early March.

 Summer (April to June) – For Budget & Off-Season Travelers

-Summer in Agra can be challenging, but it still attracts travelers looking for fewer crowds and lower costs.
+Summer in Agra can be extremely hot, especially in May and June.
+Temperatures often cross 40°C, making midday sightseeing uncomfortable.
+Yes, Summer in Agra can be challenging, but it still attracts worldwide travelers looking for fewer crowds and lower costs.

 Weather conditions